OfficeDev/Microsoft-Teams-Samples/samples/release-management/nodejs/README.md

     ```bash
     npm install
     ```
-5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword` and `MicrosoftAppTenantId` (Note that the MicrosoftAppId is the AppId created in step 4 , the MicrosoftAppPassword is referred to as the "client secret" in step 4 and you can always create a new client secret anytime., MicrosoftAppTenantId is reffered to as Directory tenant Id in step 4) Also update the `AppExternalId` with your ID we get in step 6.
+5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword` and `MicrosoftAppTenantId` (Note that the MicrosoftAppId is the AppId created in step 4 , the MicrosoftAppPassword is referred to as the "client secret" in step 4 and you can always create a new client secret anytime., MicrosoftAppTenantId is reffered to as Directory tenant Id in step 4).

 6) Run your bot at the command line:

     ```bash
     npm start
     ```

+**NOTE: If you are not getting incoming request from Azure DevOps make sure that service webhook is in *Enabled* state.**

 ## Interacting with the bot.